sgorgun/entity-framework-shop-reports/README.md

 Implement the [GetProductReport](ShopReports/Services/ProductReportService.cs#L22) method of the *ProductReportService* class:
 * The method must return an instance of the [ProductReport](ShopReports/Reports/ProductReport.cs) class.
-* A report must contain all products sorted by a product title.
+* A report must contain all products sorted by a product title (descending).
 * Each report line must have a product title identifier, product title, manufacturer name and unit price.